 The Company owns approximately 9% of Pharmsynthez, and Pharmsynthez is Xenetic's largest and controlling stockholder.
-Dr. Richard Lerner, a director of the Company, is a co-inventor of Xenetic's technology and received 31,240 shares of Xenetic upon the closing of the Xenetic transactions described above.
+Dr. Richard Lerner, a director of the Company until his death on December 2, 2021, was a co-inventor of Xenetic's technology and received 31,240 shares of Xenetic upon the closing of the Xenetic transactions described above.
 Adam Logal, our Senior Vice President and Chief Financial Officer, is chairman of the Board of Directors of Xenetic.